tedorellana/learning/SAA-C03.md

 Is used to specify the encryption method that should be used to encrypt objects uploaded to an Amazon S3 bucket.
 By updating the bucket policy to deny if the PutObject does not have this header set, the solutions architect can ensure that all objects uploaded to the bucket are encrypted.

 ## AWS Step Functions ##
-Lets you orchestrate multiple AWS services into serverless workflows so that you can build and update applications quickl One of the use cases for step functions is to Automate extract, transform, and load (ETL) processes.
+Lets you orchestrate multiple AWS services into serverless workflows so that you can build and update applications quickly One of the use cases for step functions is to Automate extract, transform, and load (ETL) processes.

 ## AWS Batch ##
 Helps you to run batch computing workloads on the AWS Cloud.
 Batch computing is a common way for developers, scientists, and engineers to access large amounts of compute resources.
 AWS Batch removes the undifferentiated heavy lifting of configuring and managing the required infrastructure, similar to traditional batch computing software.
 This service can efficiently provision resources in response to jobs submitted in order to eliminate capacity constraints, reduce compute costs, and deliver results quickly.

+# Lambda #
+AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.

+## Provisioned concurrency ##
+Provisioned concurrency initializes a requested number of execution environments so that they are prepared to respond immediately to your function's invocations.
+Note that configuring provisioned concurrency incurs charges to your AWS account.

 ## Lambdaa@Edge function ##
 Using a Lambda@Edge function with an external image management library is the best solution to resize the images dynamically and serve appropriate formats to clients.
 Lambda@Edge is a serverless computing service that allows running custom code in response to CloudFront events, such as viewer requests and origin requests.
 By using a Lambda@Edge function, it's possible to process images on the fly and modify the CloudFront response before it's sent back to the client.
 Additionally, Lambda@Edge has built-in support for external libraries that can be used to process images.
 This approach will reduce operational overhead and scale automatically with traffic.